Construction of initial data sets for Lorentzian manifolds with lightlike parallel spinors: Introduction

 The structure of the article is as follows.
 In Section~\ref{sec.prelim} we fix some conventions, recall and extend known facts about Clifford modules and about spinors on hypersurfaces.
-We also explain how to derive a spinorial expression such as the equation $\nabla^g\phi$ for $g$-covariant derivative of a spinor $\phi$ in the direction of the metric $g$.
-The known results for defining this derivative is recalled in Subsection~\ref{subseq.bbgm}, this includes the BBGM parallel transport and the associated connection which arises from the universal spinor bundle construction; the concrete calculations are a central tool of the article and are carried out in Section~\ref{var.par.spinor.eq}.
+We also explain how to differentiate a spinorial expression such as the Levi-Civita derivative $\na^g \phi$ of a spinor $\phi$ with respect to the Riemannian metric $g$.
+The known results for defining this differential along a path of metrics is recalled in Subsection~\ref{subseq.bbgm}, this includes the BBGM parallel transport and the associated connection which arises from the universal spinor bundle construction; the concrete calculations are a central tool of the article and are carried out in Section~\ref{var.par.spinor.eq}.
 In Section~\ref{sec.par.preserved} we show that for divergence free Ricci-flat deformations, the BBGMconnection preserves parallel spinors, a result which we consider an interesting outcome of the article independently of the application to the constraint equations, mainly discussed in the article.
 In Section~\ref{sec.constr.sol} we use this construction to obtain solutions of the constraint equations \eqref{def.dirac.current} -- \eqref{def.small.uphi}.
-In Section~\ref{sec.curves.moduli} we establish the connection to curves in (pre-)moduli spaces and we also discuss on how to obtain solutions on compact Cauchy hypersurfaces.
-The article ends with several appendices where we provide some details about facts which are already well-known, but where no adequate literature was not available and hard to access.
+In Section~\ref{sec.curves.moduli} we establish the connection to curves in \premoduli{} spaces and we also discuss on how to obtain solutions on compact Cauchy hypersurfaces.
+The article ends with several appendices where we provide some details about facts which are already well-known, but where adequate literature was not available.
 We hope that these appendices help to make the article sufficiently self-contained.

 {\bf Acknowledgements.} We thank Helga Baum, Thomas Leistner and Andree Lischewski for bringing our attention to this problem and for enlightening talks and discussions.
 Our special thank goes to Andree Lischewski for sharing the above mentioned conjecture with us, already at an early stage.
+We also thank both referees for many good and substantial comments.